Quit Drinking Health Benefits App: Track Alcohol-Free Health Milestones

 Alcohol and tobacco use frequently co-occur, and quitting both can support cardiovascular, liver, and lung gains over time.
 A single dashboard also reduces app fatigue.
 You do not need one counter for dry days, another for cigarettes, and a third for the disposable vape under a pillow.

 Me Quit mequit addiction recovery hub for quit smoking, stop vaping, quit drinking, and mindful alcohol reduction is designed around that overlap.
-The UK’s Chief Medical Officers advise not regularly drinking more than 14 units a week to keep health risks low, which gives moderate-drinking trackers a useful reference point source.
+The UK’s Chief Medical Officers advise not regularly drinking more than 14 units a week to keep health risks low, which gives moderate-drinking trackers a useful reference point the NHS.
 For heart and liver changes, read quit drinking for heart and liver health.

 Limitations